MrudulaArvikar/Fake_news_predictor/README.md

 **Dataset**
 The dataset consists of news articles with the following columns:

+Dataset
+The dataset consists of news articles with the following columns:

 Column	Description
-id	Unique ID for a news article title	Title of the news article author	Author of the news article text	Text of the article (may be incomplete) label	Label indicating whether the news article is real or fake: <br> 1: Fake news <br> 0: Real news Dependencies
+id	Unique ID for a news article title	Title of the news article author	Author of the news article text	Text of the article (may be incomplete) label	Label indicating whether the news article is real or fake: <br> 1: Fake news <br> 0: Real news

+Dependencies

 The following Python libraries are required for this project: